lewagon/dotfiles/04-Front-End/03-Bootstrap/suggestion-Accessibility/README.md

 Open `index.html` to fix content

-- Spot the `textarea`, it has a error class.
+- Spot the `textarea`, it has an `error` class.
 The light outline is not a clear information and cannot be seen by everyone.
 Add a paragraph below the `textarea` with a message about the error: `<p class="error-message">Comment must not be blank</p>`
 - Force the [viewport](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) to consider the device size as the available width for your page.
 Put the following tag in the `<head>`:
 `<meta name="viewport" content="width=device-width, initial-scale=1.0">`
 - Avoid content reordering.
 Remember accessibility technology reads content from the code, not from the rendered page.
 In your page, the navigation widget is at the bottom of the code, but at the top of the page.
 Place it at the beginning so it can be read first by the users.